Happy so far? :-)

 Notice that when you are repeating units like this, you don’t need to add any extra space in between in order to join cords (unlike the ends of knots).
 You just ‘scoop’ the line round and it joins up.
 (Joining cords to finish off the ends of knots is covered in more detail back in the

-of the tutorial.)
+second page of the tutorial.)

 So here is the first piece of Celtic decoration that can be made.
 It's the basic unit joined with several others to create the simplest possible version of a plait – a two-strand twist:

 It’s pretty enough and it makes a nice border; and it’s used in the original Celtic manuscripts to fill narrow, pointed spaces, as in this example from the Canterbury Codex Aureus:

 But it doesn’t look much ... a bit like watching someone juggling two balls.
 And it gives the impression you could just unravel it with a flick of the wrist.

 Nevertheless, this two-cord twist is a vital step on the way to learning how to draw Celtic knotwork of far greater scope and ambition.

 You can see that some of the same rules apply for repeating a pattern that we saw in joining cord-ends.
 It helps if you don’t draw the original crossed cords too close to the edges of the square they sit in.
 That way, you can draw smooth curves to join the cords, without kinks or irregularities.